FusionAuth/fusionauth-site/DocsDevREADME.md

 ## Adding a 'Related Posts' section

-You can add a related posts section to any of the AsciiDocs pages.
+You can add related blog posts to any of the docs pages.

 First add tags to the relevant blog posts.
 If it is a client library post, use the form `client-<language>`.
 If it is an API related post, use `api-<section name>`.
+If it is a feature, use `feature-<name>`.

 Then, add the following directive to the top of the file: